SAFEHR-data/PIXL/orthanc/orthanc-raw/README.md

 The following assumptions are made:
 - There is a PostgreSQL database available to store the Index data within Orthanc (or it will become available shortly when the service is started).
-- The IP, port and AE Title for the VNA Q/R target have been provided, and the reciprocal details for this instance have been shared with the PACS team.
+- The IP, port and AE Title for the VNA Q/R target have been provided, and the reciprocal details for this instance have been shared with the imaging team.
 - There is sufficient local storage for the `orthanc-raw-data` volume.

 ### Configuration